AIMS-VUB/FLightcase/FLightcase/simulation/README.md

 | client_2    | [ds000229](https://openneuro.org/datasets/ds000229/versions/00001) | 15         | 1                      |
 | client_3    | [ds005530](https://openneuro.org/datasets/ds005530/versions/1.0.8) | 18         | 1                      |

+Note: Due to a persistent SSHException during local simulation on Mac, for local simulation using 127.0.0.1 as IP address, "cp" is used instead of scp to copy files.

 ***

 ## Requirements